The Cleveland Archaeological Society Student Internship in Archaeology at the Cleveland Museum of Natural History

 This eight-week internship will give a deserving Ohio college student the opportunity to receive specialized training in field archaeology and laboratory analysis through active participation in the Museum’s research program in prehistoric archaeology.
-During the first four weeks of the program, the intern will assist Archaeology staff in the excavation of a prehistoric Native American settlement located near Sheffield Village, in Lorain County, Ohio and receive advanced instruction in all aspects of field research.
-Room, board, and per diem expenses during the five-week field season will be covered by the CMNH, if the intern lives beyond commuting distance.
-After returning from the field, the intern will participate in a three-week program of laboratory work at the Museum which will provide experience in the documentation and analysis of cultural remains (e.g., pottery, stone tools, bone tools, animal and plant remains, etc.) recovered during the field season.
-The intern is responsible for his/her own lodging and expenses during the three-week laboratory portion of the program.
+During the first four weeks of the program (Sundays through Thursdays), the intern will assist CMNH Archaeology staff in the excavation of the Heckelman site, a prehistoric Native American settlement located near Milan, Ohio and receive advanced instruction in all aspects of field research.
+Room and board expenses during the four-week field season will be covered by the internship if the intern lives beyond commuting distance.
+After returning from the field, the intern will participate in a four-week (Mondays through Fridays) program of laboratory work and research at the Museum which will provide experience in basic museum cataloging procedures as well as research on selected artifact collections.
+The intern is responsible for his/her own lodging and expenses during the four-week laboratory portion of the program.
 The project will conclude with a summary report of internship activities to be submitted to the Curator of Archaeology and the program sponsor.
-For his/her participation in the program, the intern will receive a total payment of $2,500 for the eight-week program.
+For his/her participation, the intern will receive payment in the amount of $11.00 per hour for the eight-week program.

-To apply for this unique opportunity, e-mail Dr. Brian Redmond to get the form (email@example.com), fill it out, and then e-mail it back to him or mail to: Dr. Brian G. Redmond, Dept. of Archaeology, The Cleveland Museum of Natural History, 1 Wade Oval Dr., University Circle, Cleveland, Ohio 44106-1767.
+To apply for this unique opportunity, complete the application and return via e-mail to email@example.com or mail it to: Dr. Brian G. Redmond, Dept. of Archaeology, The Cleveland Museum of Natural History, 1 Wade Oval Dr., University Circle, Cleveland, Ohio 44106-1767.
 Preference will be given to applicants with some previous archaeological field experience.

 |2000||Jodie L. Erickson||Ohio University|